Touch the Sky (Kanye West song): Release and reception

 "Touch the Sky" was released on August 30, 2005, as the third track on West's second studio album Late Registration.
 On January 1, 2006, a digital EP was released in the United Kingdom for the song through West's labels Roc-A-Fella and Def Jam, which contains three tracks.
 The song was later sent to mainstream radio stations in the US by West's labels on February 2 as the album's fourth single.
 On March 7, it was released for digital download in numerous countries through Roc-A-Fella and Def Jam, with a radio edit and the instrumental included.
 A CD single was later released by Universal Music for the song on April 24, 2006, with the single consisting of three tracks.

 The track received universal acclaim from music critics, who generally praised Lupe Fiasco's feature.
 Alexis Petridis of The Guardian pointed out the track as where West "wittily acknowledges the familiarity of the "Move on Up" (1971) sample by humming distractedly along."
-Sean Fennessey of Pitchfork called Lupe Fiasco an "impressive newcomer" and described Just Blaze's production on the track as "life-affirming."
+Sean Fennessey of Pitchfork called Fiasco an "impressive newcomer" and described Just Blaze's production on the track as "life-affirming."
 The lyrics "I'm trying to right my wrongs/ But it's funny, the same wrongs help me write the songs" were branded by Chris DeVille of Stereogum as "one of a handful of lines that could work as a thesis statement for Kanye West's career."
 DeVille elaborated: "He's as inflammatory and conflicted as ever here, and it lends Late Registration the same feeling of rawness and spontaneity that inspired Kanye's comment about George Bush."
 Keertana Sastry of Bustle ranked the track as the fourth best from the album and wrote of it: "Now this is the kind of monster hit track that I can get behind, and the track also gave us the genius that is Lupe Fiasco."
 David Browne of Entertainment Weekly called the track where West "throws his diploma-free success in our faces, marveling at his good fortune" and claimed for it to be "powered by" the sample of "Move on Up", while also writing of West's performance that he "can still be funny, as when he sings a snippet of 'Leaving on a Jet Plane'."
 In reference to the track's position on Late Registration, Spence D. of IGN claimed: "The groove gets a slight bump, thanks to horns and a more energetic stance from West on 'Touch The Sky.'"
-He described Lupe Fiasco as "who offers up call-and-response chanting in an echo chamber manner before he drops a buttery verse toward the end of the track."
+He described Fiasco as "who offers up call-and-response chanting in an echo chamber manner before he drops a buttery verse toward the end of the track."
 Luke McManus of RTÉ cited the musical style of the song as being "sample-based and classic," claiming for the Mayfield sample to be in reference to "the golden age of 1970s soul."